SakuraDawnRain/DouNPC/README.md

 # DouNPC

 This work is based on DouZero.
-All extra files will end with "_npc".
+Most extra files will end with "_npc".

 ## Extra Files